jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) the person has knowingly notified a fact or provided information that is altered, false, or misleading; and (b) after the date on which the supply of the goods is made, it is found that the notification or provision of information has caused the operator of the marketplace to return a deficient amount of output tax on the supply; and
   (c) the person’s behaviour described in paragraph (a) is a repeated occurrence or the amount of tax on the supply that was not collected by the marketplace operator is substantial.
+(29) The amount of a resale royalty retained by the collection agency under section 20 of the Resale Right for Visual Artists Act 2023 is treated as a fee paid by the right holder for the collection agency’s services.

 ### 5B Supply of certain imported goods and services
 For the purpose of the definition of output tax and sections 8(1), 15A to 15E, 19A, 20(4), 20B, 25AA, 51, 52, 57, 75, 76(6), 78B, 78BA and 78C, a supply of goods or services that is treated by section 8(4B) as being made in New Zealand is treated as being made by the recipient of the supply in the course or furtherance of a taxable activity carried on by the recipient.